 Aim 1.1 Study the impact of power-law and error tolerant network configurations on cellular aging.

 Our NRMCA predicts that heterogeneity plays a key role during the emergence of biological aging.
-A key source of heterogeneity in gene networks is its power-law feature – the degree distribution of genes follows Pk=Z(γ)-1 k-γ, where k is the number of connections per gene, Z represents the Ziemman function, and γ is a coefficient [86].
+A key source of heterogeneity in gene networks is its power-law feature – the degree distribution of genes follows Pk=Z(γ)-1 k-γ, where k is the number of connections per gene, Z represents the Ziemman function, and γ is a coefficient {Aldana, 2003 #1784}.
 When γ≤3, the variance of P(k) is infinite.
-For most biological networks, γ is often between 2 and 3 [87], which indicates tremendous amount of heterogeneity in biological networks.
-In addition, networks with power-law features, such as Internet, are robust to random failures but are fragile to deliberate attacks [88, 89].
-In yeast protein networks, highly connected genes, hub-genes, are less likely to directly interact with other hub genes in the protein interaction networks, which contributes to the error tolerance of protein networks [90].
-Perturbation of protein concentrations can be mostly buffered locally in yeast protein binding networks, but they can also cascade over more 4 interactions away in certain pathways [91].
+For most biological networks, γ is often between 2 and 3 {Barabasi, 1999 #1520}, which indicates tremendous amount of heterogeneity in biological networks.
+In addition, networks with power-law features, such as Internet, are robust to random failures but are fragile to deliberate attacks {Albert, 2000 #1528;Doyle, 2005 #1521}.
+In yeast protein networks, highly connected genes, hub-genes, are less likely to directly interact with other hub genes in the protein interaction networks, which contributes to the error tolerance of protein networks {Maslov, 2002 #1651}.
+Perturbation of protein concentrations can be mostly buffered locally in yeast protein binding networks, but they can also cascade over more 4 interactions away in certain pathways {Maslov, 2007 #1771}.

 We plan to use simulation to study how power-law degree distribution and error tolerance features of gene networks influence aging dynamics, especially G. There are several ways to simulate power-law gene networks.
-The preferential attachment model is often used [87].
-Alternatively, we can generate the degree distribution based on Pk=Z(γ)-1 k-γ, and then pair interacting nodes, in a similar way to a network simulation approach previously used by us[5].
+The preferential attachment model is often used {Barabasi, 1999 #1520}.
+Alternatively, we can generate the degree distribution based on Pk=Z(γ)-1 k-γ, and then pair interacting nodes, in a similar way to a network simulation approach previously used by us{Qin, 2003 #566}.
 The parameter γ will be ranged from 1 to 3.
 Control studies will be conducted in networks with fixed numbers of interactions per gene, a Poisson distribution of degrees, and a log-normal distribution of degrees.

 To simulate the error-tolerant features, we plan to choose 5%, 10%, and 15% of nodes with top-ranked connections as essential genes.
 For controls, essential genes will be chosen randomly, or deliberately assigned to nodes with few connections.